YUANDALAO/Yuan.github.io/README.md

 # Honors and Awards
-* Travel award.
+* Research award.
 ISEMPH 2022, Lisbon.
 * Selected as one of twenty young scholars to participate in the Royaumont workshop with Leda Cosmides and John Tooby
 * Ph.D. full Studentship. <br> University College London, United Kindom.
 2020.